Asteronotus cespitosus (van Hasselt, 1824)

 When found, the two animals had just deposited an egg mass on the sponge-encrusted undersurface of the aluminum sheet.
 This image is captured from video and is therefore not very clear.

 The specimen below appeared to be a young one of these.
-It measured 50mm, about half the length of most of our specimens.
-It was found in a patch of Halimeda and other algae at a depth of 8m on 22 December 2008.
+It measured 50mm, well under half the length of our adult specimens.
+It was found in Kwajalein lagoon in a patch of Halimeda and other algae at a depth of 8m on 27 December 2008.

 Created 15 December 2006